sherlockdoyle/Python-Codes/pawky/README.md

 ```python
 awk[2:] = lambda r: print(r, '# Student')  # This will print the line 2 and above
 ```
-And just for fun we'll also print every third line starting from the second line upto the seventh line separatly too.
+And just for fun we'll also print every third line starting from the second line up to the seventh line separately too.
 Again, note the use of the slice operator.
 ```python
 awk[2:8:3] = lambda r: print(r, '# Fun')  # 8 since stop is exclusive
 ```